MikeORed/random-tables-mcp/README.md

 }
 ```

 When you roll on this table, the system automatically resolves templates by rolling on referenced tables.
-For example, `{{::items::Items::3}}` will roll 3 times on the "Items" table.

 ### Standalone Templates